-Under the new assessment system, the district and all of its campuses were rated by the Texas Education Agency for the seventh year.
-While there is little comparative data for the newly developed assessment, the performance of district students continues to outpace both the state and the region in all grade levels in all content areas.
+Under the state assessment system, the district and all its campuses were highly rated by the Texas Education Agency for the eighth year.
+While there is little comparative data due to the cancellation of the Spring 2020 State Assessment of Academic Readiness (STAAR) due to the COVID-19 Pandemic, students in the district continued to perform at a very high academic level.

-All of the schools in the Denton ISD are accredited by the Texas Education Agency.
-In addition, the high schools are accredited through AdvancED.
+All schools in the Denton ISD are accredited by the Texas Education Agency.
+In addition, the high schools are accredited through AdvanceED.
 The district and Board of Trustees are committed to providing the best educational programs possible in the critical areas of Science, Technology, Engineering, Arts and Math.
-These content areas are integrated so students are better prepared for 21st century challenges and careers.
+These content areas and the Board's expectation of excellence is embedded in their goals and are monitored at each Board of Trustees Meeting.

-Another strong commitment of the district is its International Baccalaureate Programme (IB), an elite universal educational program.
-Denton ISD is one of a handful of districts nationwide to offer IB programs at all grade levels.
+One of the many areas of strong academic commitment is evident with the district's K-12 International Baccalaureate Programme (IB), an elite universal educational program.
+Denton ISD is one of a handful of districts nationwide to offer IB programs at the full continuum.
 The IB program is offered at two elementary schools, one middle school, and one high school.
+The IB Programme continues to independently assess and evaluate each of these four campuses ensuring they meet their incredibly high academic international standards.

-The district continues to focus on early childhood education by not only committing physical and financial resources to our youngest learners, but also by partnering with local nonprofits to bring Ready Rosie a parenting enrichment program to parents, grandparents, and care givers within the community.
-The district continues its partnership with two local non-profit child care centers, Fred Moore Day Nursery School and Denton City County Day School to expand early childhood education to our families.
-In addition, the district implemented full day Pre-K for qualifying students.
+Denton ISD continues to focus on early childhood education by not only committing physical and financial resources to our youngest learners, but also by partnering with local nonprofits to bring Ready Rosie a parenting enrichment program to parents, grandparents, and caregivers within the community.
+The district continues its partnership with two local non-profit childcare centers, Fred Moore Day Nursery School and Denton City County Day School to expand early childhood education to our families.
+In addition, the district implemented full-day Pre-K for qualifying students at multiple campuses across the district.